avelino/awesome-go/README.md

 Join us on IRC at **#awesome-go** on freenode [web access](http://webchat.freenode.net/?channels=awesome-go).

-#### *If you see a package or project here that is no longer maintained or is not a good fit, please improve the list by opening an issue about it.
+#### *If you see a package or project here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
 Thank you!*

 ### Contents